Garlic-Team/gcommands/guide/guide/beginner/additionalfeatures.md

 # Additional Features

 Here's all the list of additional features in commands, members, etc.
+We recommend that you also take a look at the [documentation](https://gcommands.js.org/docs/#/docs/main/dev/typedef/CommandOptions).

 ## Command Respond/Edit